Professor Peter Goadsby

-The organisations that constitute Headache UK, of which OUCH (UK)is a member, who work with us to raise awareness of all severe headache conditions and add their voices to ours in the All Party Parliamentary Group on Headache Disorders.
+OUCH (UK) is a member of Headache UK, an umbrella organisation of headache charities.
+Headache UK raise awareness of all severe headache conditions and add their voices to ours in the All Party Parliamentary Group on Headache Disorders.

 Simon Fern and his Board of Directors at QDK for hosting of our first site and all the services and back-up provided to us free of charge.